ibm-cloud-docs/virtual-servers/vsi_provision_3rd-party.md

 Before you begin, ensure that you have your {{site.data.keyword.cloud_notm}} catalog credentials set up.

 For the {{site.data.keyword.Bluemix_notm}} catalog, you must have an upgraded account to order virtual servers.
-For more information about upgrading your account, see [Switching to IBMid](/docs/account?topic=account-unifyingaccounts#unifyingaccounts).
+For more information about upgrading your account, see [
+Account types](/docs/account?topic=account-accounts).
 {:note}

 ## Selecting a virtual server image